meowdding/SkyCubed/readme.md

 <summary>Notifications Config</summary>

 - Notifications
-  - Customizable notifications for various events, such as item pickups, achievements, and more.
+  - Customizable notifications for various events, actions, and general time sensitive messages.
   - Will show up as a toast notification in the top right corner of the screen.
   - You can view all notifications in the SkyCubed Notifications screen.
 </details>